glennsarti/glennsarti.github.io/_posts/2017-07-05-puppet-ruby-facts.md

     'testvalue'
 ```

-As this is just a demonstration, this static string value is output.
-This is the code we'll change next to output the real value.
+As this is just a demonstration, we are using a static string.
+This is the code we'll change to output what the real value.

 ### Reading the registry in Puppet and ruby